vipulnaik/diet-exercise-health/events/2025/2025-11-07-bodyspec-dexa-scan.md

 provide a visual cue reminder of my intended pause of supplements starting Wednesday 2025-11-05.

 Starting Wednesday 2025-11-05, I paused all supplements.
+I continued the pause on Thursday 2025-11-06.
+Friday I don't need to do anything special as I am anyway not eating or exercising before the scan so there's no natural point for me to have supplements.

-### Weather check and BART check on the evening of 2025-11-05
+### Weather check and BART check in the evening on 2025-11-05 (two days before the scan)

 On the evening of Wednesday 2025-11-05, I checked the weather in both Berkeley and San Francisco for Friday 2025-11-07.
 It looked fine;